vanessamadu/vanessamadu.github.io/_posts/2025-06-16-plant-archives.md

 <small><i class= "fas fa-triangle-exclamation"></i> **Messy Archive**: This is part of a rough series where I'm logging what I learn about the plants I own.
 These aren't polished care guides — they're notes to myself.
 Accuracy over aesthetics.
 Mistakes allowed.
 Learning in progress. </small>

+<small><i class= "fas fa-images"></i> Right now there are no photos here but I plan to update this to include photos.</small>

 I love plants!
 I have several houseplants and have inherited a few over the last few months.
 I don't know much about all of them, so I want to learn about them and see if I can take better care of them.

-Right now there are no photos here but I plan to update this to include photos.

 Introducing...